ExpressGateway/express-gateway.io/docs/policies/rewrite.md

 The Rewrite policy was the first policy to be built utilizing the plugin framework and not included as part of EG core.

-To enable it, you need to install its plugin fist:
+To enable it, you need to install its plugin first:

 `eg plugins install express-gateway-plugin-rewrite`